Dreaming381/Latios-Framework-Documentation/Optimization Adventures/Part 8 - Find Pairs 3.md

 ## Try It Yourself

-All the new FindPairs performance tests are included in the Optimization Adventures package sample included with the Latios Framework.
+All the new FindPairs performance tests are included in the Optimization Adventures package sample included with Latios Framework 0.6.
+The tests along with future adventure additions can also be found in LSSS.